 The farmers were also unhappy.
-Not only they wouldn’t get to benefit from some of the advantages gene-edited crops could provide them with, but they will have to compete with the partial practical allowance to import GMO crops while not being able to grow them on European soil.
+Not only they wouldn’t get to benefit from some of the advantages gene-edited crops could provide, but their classically bred varieties will have to compete for the food producers contracts with advanced biotech crops which as an ingredient in foods are partially allowed on the European market.

-I, personally, fail to see how can possibly legislators in Europe be too happy about this, since various research grants were and will continue to be given to labs around Europe to conduct scientific studies on gene-editing, while for the time being, it will not be leading to any practical solution available to the European citizens.
-So will funding such research in the EU become a black hole for money – a lot goes in and nothing comes out, or will it lead to a drain of discoveries, patents and IPs to more science-evidence accepting countries?
+I, personally, fail to see how can funding bodies in Europe could possibly be happy about this situation.
+Various research grants were and will continue to be given to labs around Europe to conduct scientific studies on gene-editing, while for the time being, it will not be leading to any practical solution available to the European citizens.
+Will funding such research in the EU become a black hole for money – a lot goes in and nothing comes out, or will it lead to a drain of discoveries, patents and IPs to more science-evidence accepting countries?

-It seems that no-one really knew what to make of the gene-editing.
-The push for a decision due to its rapid development lead us to throw away the baby with the bath water, as we usually do when legislation should be science based, but it ends up not being so.
+It seems that no-one really knew what to make of gene-editing.
+The push for a decision due to its rapid development and growing interest lead us to throw away the baby with the bath water, as we usually do when legislation should be science based, but it ends up not being so.

 We talked to the western consumer about values of GMOs which were of importance for the farmers in the developing world.
-Back then and even today, the western consumer cares little of the farmer in the developing world.
+Back then and even today, the western consumer has a fleeting care of the farmer in the developing world.

-But it is not only the scientist who were completely disconnected from the opinions of others and failing to listen and discuss.
-While scientists were teaching the publics science they don’t ought to know in order to make up their minds re GMOs/gene-editing, the German Federal Institute for Risk Assessment (BfR) conducted a survey, according to which people are considerably less phased by gene-editing food than GMOs or pesticides and other potential food “contaminants” for that matter.
+It is not only the scientist who were completely disconnected from the opinions of others.
+While scientists were teaching the publics science, the German Federal Institute for Risk Assessment (BfR) conducted a survey, according to which people are considerably less phased by gene-editing food than GMOs or pesticides and other potential food “contaminants” for that matter.

 The bottom-line is, that this decision of the ECJ made the majority of the people unhappy and it was not in any way based on scientific evidence and facts.
-Will it also close the doors for therapies related to gene-editing?
-After all – plenty of medication allowed on the European market is made with the help of or entirely by genetically modified organisms and the patients don’t seem to care a single bit about that if the medication is going to cure their disease.
-Will gene-editing make its way to medical care but be kept away from our plates?
+Some already ask – will it also close the doors for therapies based in gene-editing?
+After all – plenty of medication allowed on the European market is made with the help of or entirely by genetically modified organisms and the patients don’t seem to mind that as long as the medication is helping them.
+Will gene-editing make its way to medical care but be kept away from our agriculture?
 This sort of duality seems plausible.
-I guess we ought to wait and see… Or rather – do our homework and work out the ways to talk WITH the different publics so next time a scientific breakthrough comes around it doesn’t suffered the same faith as these two, while the rest of the world keeps developing solutions for all our problems.
+I guess we ought to wait and see… Or rather – do our homework and work out the ways to talk WITH the different publics so next time a scientific breakthrough comes around it doesn’t suffer the same faith, while the rest of the world keeps developing solutions for our problems.

 I would not like to discuss in this post the objective reasons why scientists communicated (or failed to do so) the way we did.
 I am consciously choosing to do this omission in order to hopefully set an example by how reviewing and accepting own flaws and previous mistakes can be a constructive mechanisms for all sides of the debate on biotech-agriculture to turn the page and start the conversation anew, without the burden of old grudges and prejudices.